FDio/csit/docs/job_specs/report_iterative/3n-skx/vpp-mlr-00.md

 1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdbasemaclrn-eth-2memif-1lxc
 2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdbasemaclrn-eth-2memif-1lxc
 4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdbasemaclrn-eth-2memif-1lxc
-##### dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
 ##### eth-l2xcbase-eth-2memif-1dcr
 1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2xcbase-eth-2memif-1dcr
 2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2xcbase-eth-2memif-1dcr